benchmarkstudios/slackbox/README.md

 Head over to [Spotify's Developer Site](http://developer.spotify.com) and create a new Application.
 Make sure you add whatever slackbox's callback URI as a valid callback URI.
 If you're running locally, this will be `http://localhost:5000/callback` or on Heroku `http://app-name.herokuapp.com/callback`

+Make a note of the callback URI too, as you'll need this later as well.

 ###Environment variables

 Once you've cloned slackbox or hit the "Deploy with Heroku" button you'll need to setup the following environment variables.
 These can either be stored in a `.env` or set up as config variables in Heroku.